nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.3.
 Command Syntax and Usage

-The following table explains technical terms used in this user guide.
+The following table explains the technical terms used in this user guide.

 | Technical Term | What it means |
 | ---------------| --------------|